Well directed, taut Western, definitely worth a watch

 Sheriff Dean Jagger

 The other pleasant surprise was the discovery of Grant Williams as the smiling blond sadist Chet Swann, hired by Henshaw to gun down his opponents and relishing every moment of it.
 The scene where he is invited in to supper by a homesteader couple he has orders to evict is superb.
 He smiles, is notably polite but is utterly menacing, reducing the wife to tears by cutting her family-heirloom tablecloth with a bowie knife.
 It’s genuinely frightening.
 Williams had only signed to Universal in ’56 and the following year he was to make a real mark in the title role of The Incredible Shrinking Man.
 This was his big-screen debut but sadly he was only in five Westerns (though he did a fair number of TV shows).
-In Red Sundown he is outstanding.
+In Red Sundown he is outstanding, and reminds us a bit of creepy Robert Evans in The Fiend who Walked the West two years later.

 Blond gunslinger Grant Williams